anma-dev/Anime-Manager/README.md

 - Episode search and torrenting ([NyaaPy](https://github.com/JuanjoSalvador/NyaaPy/) + [(patched) webtorrent-cli](https://github.com/anma-dev/webtorrent-cli))
 - Beautiful menus ([fzf](https://github.com/junegunn/fzf/))

 AM starts empty by default, with no account configured.
-You will have to configure Trackma with a acocunt separately for AM to work properly.
+You will have to configure Trackma with an account separately for AM to work properly.
 The script will walk you through that.

 ### Dependencies
 Python 3+ and modern bash or zsh.